act-rules/act-rules.github.io/_rules/bypass-blocks-cf77f2.md

 </svg>
 ```

+[activation]: https://html.spec.whatwg.org/#activation 'HTML Definition of Activation'
 [block]: #block-of-content 'Definition of Block of Content'
 [block of content is expandable and collapsible]: https://act-rules.github.io/rules/3e12e1 'Rule Block of Content is Expandable and Collapsible'
 [document]: https://dom.spec.whatwg.org/#concept-document 'DOM definition of Document'
 [document has a main landmark]: https://act-rules.github.io/rules/b40fd1 'Rule Document Has a Main Landmark'
+[document has an instrument to move focus to main block of content]: https://act-rules.github.io/rules/ye5d6e 'Rule Document Has an Instrument to Move Focus to Main Block of Content'
 [document has heading for main section of content]: https://act-rules.github.io/rules/047fe0 'Rule Document Has Heading for Main Section of Content'
-[first focusable elements are links to sections of content]: https://act-rules.github.io/rules/e53727 'Rule First Focusable Elements Are Links to Sections of Content'
-[first focusable element is link to main content]: https://act-rules.github.io/rules/8a213c 'Rule First Focusable Element Is Link to Main Content'
 [html web page]: #web-page-html 'Definition of Web Page (HTML)'
-[link for skipping block of content]: https://act-rules.github.io/rules/7b576d 'Rule Link for Skipping Block of Content'
 [main block of content]: #main-block-of-content 'Definition of Main Block of Content'
 [sc241]: https://www.w3.org/TR/WCAG21/#bypass-blocks 'Success Criterion 2.4.1 Bypass Blocks'
 [semantic segmentation]: #semantic-segmentation 'Definition of Semantic Segmentation'